afilliat/Water-Graphics/HeightField/README.txt

 Compilation Instructions:
-    Simply navigate to the directory and type 'mingw32-make.exe' This creates an executable named HeightField.exe
+    Simply navigate to the directory and type 'mingw32-make.exe' This creates an executable named finalProject.exe

 	You can also type 'mingw32-make clean' to clean up the build files.